Karen Sosnoski

 Karen Sosnoski (born November 30, 1964) is an American author, radio contributor, and documentary filmmaker.

 Career

 Sosnoski is working on a novel, Rosemary's Models, about the intimate secrets, hopes, and fears that cause men, women, and even children to plunge hopefully into artistic relationships with a wood engraver, craving, and in some cases commissioning her unsettling vision.
 This literary fiction is inspired by the real art of Rosemary Feit Covey.

-Sosnoski's stories have been featured by: